nih-cfde/training-and-engagement/hackmd/UNIX.md

 1. `ls *`
-1. `ls data/*`
-1. `ls data/MiSeq/F3D*`
+1. `ls MiSeq/F3D*`
-1. `ls data/MiSeq/*fasta`
+1. `ls MiSeq/*fasta`

 :::spoiler

 1. `ls *` lists files in the working directory and 1 level down.
-1. `ls data/*` lists files in the data directory and 1 level down.
-1. `ls data/MiSeq/F3D*` lists files in the data/MiSeq directory that start with "F3D".
+1. `ls MiSeq/F3D*` lists files in the data/MiSeq directory that start with "F3D".
-1. `ls data/MiSeq/*fasta` lists files in the data/MiSeq directory that end with "fasta".
+1. `ls MiSeq/*fasta` lists files in the data/MiSeq directory that end with "fasta".

 :::